gyomGit/dbTextEditorGitHub/README.md

 ## How to open and edit an Epics record file with this Db files Editor Plug-in in eclipse:
 First, if it is not already done, download and install Xtext in Eclipse IDE.
-Create a project. create any *<file_name.db>* file, any name with the extension *.db>*.
+Then create a project, create any *<file_name.db>* file, any name with the extension *.db>*.
 A dialog box will ask you if you want to convert this *<project name>* project to an Xtext project.
 Press *yes*.
 You can know start to edit your *<file_name.db>* file using this Db files Editor Plug-in.

 ====

 # Acknowledgments
-I'm grateful to Bruno Evrard, my Iter Organization supervisor who was behind this plug-in project and trusted me.
+I'm Guillaume Balourdet and I'm grateful to Bruno Evrard, my Iter Organization supervisor who was behind this plug-in project and trusted me.
 Many thanks to Bettini, Lorenzo and his book: Implementing Domain-Specific Languages with Xtext and Xtend - Second Edition, which enabled me to create this job.
 And finally a big thank you to Sven Efftinge, the founder of Xtext.